wp-plugins/feedaggregator/readme.txt

 == Changelog ==

+= 1.0.2 =
+* option to display excerpt from item
+* option to display source title/link
+* option to insert "display:block" style into each meta attribute, creating a list-style display

 = 1.0.1 =
 * accepts "feed:" syntax in RSS address
 * option to open links in a new window